The European Geostationary Navigation Overlay Service (EGNOS) consists of three core services:

 Learn more about the EGNOS SoL service on the EGNOS User Support website.

 The EGNOS Data Access Service (EDAS) provides users with the same data broadcast by the EGNOS satellites (EGNOS Message) in near real-time.
-In addition to the EGNOS Message, the service also provides Galileo, GPS and Glonass measurements at all stations in the EGNOS monitoring network.
+In addition to the EGNOS Message, the service also provides GPS and Glonass measurements at all stations in the EGNOS monitoring network, as well as DGNSS corrections and RTK messages.
 Data is provided to EDAS users upon registration.

 EGNOS + Galileo

 With the addition of Galileo to the GNSS constellation, a portfolio of additional navigation services will be augmented by EGNOS.
 Learn more about Galileo services here.